amaximus/met_alerts_hu/info.md

 # Home Assistant custom component for meteo alerts in Hungary

-This custom component gathers meteo alerts from met.hu (valid only for Hungary).
+This custom component gathers regular and special meteo alerts from met.hu (valid only for Hungary).

 The state of the sensor will be the alert level of most dominant alert.
 The name of the alert with highest alert level will also be added into a dedicated attribute.